 Fourth of July Fireworks at the National Mall

-The best way to get to the National Mall is to take the Metro.
+Public access to the National Mall usually begins at 10 a.m., with all visitors required to enter via a security checkpoint.
+Parking will be hard to come by, so the best way to get to the National Mall is to take the Metro.
 Stations nearby include Smithsonian, Metro Center, Gallery Place–Chinatown, Judiciary Square, Federal Triangle, and L'Enfant Plaza.
-The Smithsonian station will be “entry-only” at the conclusion of the fireworks display.
+The Smithsonian station will be “entry-only” after the fireworks display.
 It typically takes 90 minutes to two hours to clear the Mall after the fireworks.

 Fourth of July Fireworks in Maryland

-- Laurel: Granville Gude Park, Laurel Lake, Laurel, Maryland.
-301-725-5300 ext.
-44. A parade starts at 11 a.m. with fireworks at 9:15 p.m.
+- Laurel: Held at Granville Gude Park, the parade usually starts at 11 a.m. with fireworks at 9:15 p.m.

-- Solomons: Riverwalk, Solomons, Maryland.
-The waterfront community hosts an afternoon street fair and fireworks.
-The street fair begins at 3 p.m. with fireworks at 9:15 p.m.
+- Solomons: Solomons' waterfront community typically hosts an afternoon street fair and fireworks.

 Fourth of July Fireworks in Northern Virginia